Wildergames/programming-style-guides/README.md

-# Wilder's Internal Programming Style Guides
+# Programming Style Guides
-The official home of Wilder's internal coding standards and style guides for various programming languages
+The official programming standards and style guides used internally by Wilder

 Each language is split into **Basic** and **Advanced** for users of different programming ability.
 The **Basic** examples should be enough for anyone learning how to code, while **Advanced** is suitable for more experienced programmers.